aurrelhebert/warp10-udf-tuto/README.md

 ## The Apply function

-In this function, first we load the current stack from the parameter
+In this function, first we load the current stack from the parameter.

 ```
 WarpScriptStack stack =(WarpScriptStack) arg0.get(0);
 ```

-Then we store both parameters that were on top of it
+Then we store both parameters that were on top of it.

 ```
 Object firstText = stack.pop();
 Object secondText = stack.pop();
 ```

-We check if both parameters are valid (if they are String it's enougth for this example)
+We check if both parameters are valid (if they are String it's enougth for this example).

 ```
 if (!(firstText instanceof String)) {